VeronicaBlake/student-workbook/src/reflections/wk1/day1.md

 # Day 1 - Intro to Codeworks
-What I learned in coding school is how to get my boating license.
-No, wait, it was coding.
+What I learned in coding school is how to drive a boat.

 ---